NFL playoff schedule 2022: Bracket, dates, times, TV channel, scores for AFC, NFC Wild Card round games - ProFootballTalk

 The 2021 NFL regular season has come to an end and the 2022 postseason is underway.
-Nine teams remain in the Wild Card round entering Monday night.
-Teams left in the NFL playoffs include: Tennessee Titans, Kansas City Chiefs, Buffalo Bills, Cincinnati Bengals, Green Bay Packers, Tampa Bay Buccaneers, Los Angeles Rams, Arizona Cardinals and San Francisco 49ers.
+Eight teams remain in the Divisional round entering next weekend.
+Teams left in the NFL playoffs include: Tennessee Titans, Kansas City Chiefs, Buffalo Bills, Cincinnati Bengals, Green Bay Packers, Tampa Bay Buccaneers, Los Angeles Rams and San Francisco 49ers.

 Get the full NFL playoff schedule for 2022 below including TV channels, kickoff times, how to watch information and more.
 Plus, check back for final scores, results and analysis for every AFC and NFC playoff game.